joinmytalk/drunken-hipster/README.md

 drunken-hipster
 ===============

-drunken-hipster a WebSocket-aware SSL-capable HTTP reverse proxy/load balancer.
+drunken-hipster is a WebSocket-aware SSL-capable HTTP reverse proxy/load balancer.

 Building
 --------

 First, make sure you have the Go build environment correctly installed.
 See http://golang.org/ for more information.

+Then run "make".
+This will in turn call the go utility to build the load balancer, resulting in a binary named hipsterd.

 Configuration